AeroMAPS/AeroMAPS/docs/intro.md

-# Welcome to your Jupyter Book
+# Welcome to the AeroMAPS documentation

-This is a small sample book to give you a feel for how book content is structured.
-It shows off a few of the major file types, as well as some sample content.
-It does not go in-depth into any particular topic - check out [the Jupyter Book documentation](https://jupyterbook.org) for more information.

-Check out the content pages bundled with this sample book to see more.
+AeroMAPS is a framework for performing Multidisciplinary Assessment of Prospective Scenarios for air transport.
+It is intended to become a sectoral Integrated Assessment Model (IAM) taking into account technological, environmental, sociological, economic and other considerations.
+It aims to assess the sustainability of simulated air transport transition scenarios on multiple criteria.

+The objective of this documentation is to provide the main elements concerning AeroMAPS.
+In particular, check out the installation section for understanding how to use AeroMAPS, the documentation section for understanding the general principles of AeroMAPS, and the examples section for discovering some applications.

 ```{tableofcontents}
 ```